Realism (international relations): Neoclassical realism

 Gideon Rose is responsible for coining the term in a book review he wrote in 1998.

-The primary motivation underlying the development of neoclassical realism was the fact that neorealism was only useful to explain political outcomes (classified as being theories of international politics), but had nothing to offer about particular states' behavior (or theories of foreign policy).
+The primary motivation underlying the development of neoclassical realism was that neorealism was only useful to explain political outcomes (classified as being theories of international politics), but had nothing to offer about particular states' behavior (or theories of foreign policy).
 The basic approach, then, was for these authors to "refine, not refute, Kenneth Waltz", by adding domestic intervening variables between systemic incentives and a state's foreign policy decision.
 Thus, the basic theoretical architecture of neoclassical realism is: